TroadecJb/P12-EPIC_Events/README.md

 ## Examples
 ### Navigation
-Naviation in the menu is done by using `arrow keys` and validing the choice with `enter`.
+Menu navifation is done by using `arrow keys` and validating the choice with `enter`.
-Confirmation prompt are either confirmed or denied with `y` or `n`.
+Confirmation prompt is either confirmed or denied with `y` or `n`.

 ### Input
-Input like text or numbers are sent after pressing `enter`.
+Inputs like text or numbers are sent after pressing `enter`.

-The creation of new entities (User, Client, Contract, Event) will prompt you the field you are filling (name, address, etc).
+The creation of new entitiy (User, Client, Contract, Event) will prompt the field to fill in (email, address, price, etc).

-The modification of an entity will ask you the name of the field you want to modify and then asky you the new value of this field, for example:
+The modification of an entity (User, Client, Contract, Event) will ask the name of the field to modify, then the new value for this field.
+For example:
 ```
 >>> ? name of the field to modify
 >>> name